Under early exploration

 Learn more about how we evaluate scalability

-If proven feasible, photocatalytic aerosol scalability would depend on cost, raw material supply constraints, and deployment location restrictions.
 Titanium dioxide, the most Earth-abundant photocatalyst, is currently produced at commodity scale as a paint pigment, with a global production volume of 8.4 million metric tons in 2021.
 Production of zinc oxide, another promising photocatalyst, is about an order of magnitude smaller.
 Forthcoming research suggests that the mass of aerosol will be roughly the same order of magnitude as the oxidized methane.
-Therefore, reaching 10 million metric tons per year of oxidized methane would require at least doubling the existing global production of photocatalysts.
+Therefore, reaching a benchmark annual scale of 10 million metric tons of methane (830 Mt CO2e using GWP20) may require a doubling of the existing global production of photocatalysts.

 Health & Environmental Considerations

 Photocatalysts oxidize VOCs and ozone, pollutants with human negative health and environmental impacts near ground level.
 Photocatalysis may also produce VOCs and nanoparticles with detrimental effects.
 The aerosols themselves are particulate matter that, if inhaled, could irritate human lungs.
 PM2.5 or PM10 air quality metrics should guide acceptable particle size and deployment locations of these aerosols.
 It’s also important to assess the post-deposition environmental impacts of these particles.
-More research is needed to better understand the tradeoffs between these potential positive and negative impacts.
+More research is needed to better understand the tradeoffs between the potential positive and negative impacts of photocatalytic aerosols.

 Key areas that need to be studied include: